The Research to Accelerate Cures and Equity (RACE) for Children Act went into effect on August 18, 2020 and impacts pediatric cancer drug development.

 Let’s consider the lung cancer example again—the cancer cells in adult lung cancer may use the same process to grow as a cancer that originates in a different part of a child’s body.
 Because a cancer drug can target a single or small number of these processes (ie its MoA), a drug that can treat an adult’s lung cancer may treat an entirely different type of cancer in children, such as leukemia or brain cancer.

-How can sponsors in the oncology space prepare for RACE?
+How can sponsors in the oncology space comply with RACE?

-Sponsors can start by familiarizing themselves with the list of relevant pediatric molecular targets that the FDA maintains and updates online.
+Sponsors should familiarize themselves with the list of relevant pediatric molecular targets that the FDA maintains and updates online.
 Currently, over 200 possible targets are listed and updated continuously.

-If a sponsor is developing a drug for an adult cancer, they must have an agreed iPSP with the FDA before they can submit their NDA/BLA.
+If a sponsor is developing a drug for an adult cancer, they must have an agreed initial Pediatric Study Plan (iPSP) with the FDA before they can submit their NDA/BLA.

 The implementation of RACE poses an additional commitment for many sponsors.
-They can no longer assume an automatic waiver and will have to consider their drug product for study in pediatric trials.
+They can no longer assume an automatic waiver and must consider their drug product for study in pediatric trials.
 Sponsors who have never performed pediatric trials will discover that there are many challenges running pediatric compared to adult clinical trials.